-An impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs to sell and its value in use.
-The fair value less costs to sell calculation is based on available data from binding sales transactions, conducted as arm's length transaction, for similar assets or at observable market prices less incremental costs for disposing of the asset.
+An impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs to disposal and its value in use.
+The fair value less costs to sell calculation is based on available data from binding sales transactions, conducted as arm's length, for similar assets or observable market prices less incremental costs for disposing of the asset.
 The value in use calculation is based on a discounted cash flow model.
-The cash flows are derived from the management approve budgets for the next five years The recoverable amount is highly and mostly sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash-inflows and the growth rate used for extrapolation purposes in a terminal period.
-1% percentage point negative change in each individual assumption may lead to the need to recognize an impairment loss.
+The cash flows are derived from the management approved budgets for the next five years.
+The recoverable amount is highly and mostly sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash-inflows and the growth rate used for extrapolation purposes in a terminal period.

 In identifying CGUs, management took account of the specific nature of its assets and the business in which it is involved (geographical area, regulatory framework, etc.), verifying that the cash inflows of a given group of assets were largely interdependent with other groups of assets.
+The Company defines PJSC Enel Russia as a single CGU.